Jewish Bolshevism: The Octopus

 The Octopus is a 256-page book self-published in 1940 by Elizabeth Dilling under the pseudonym "Rev. Frank Woodruff Johnson".
 In it, she describes her theories of Jewish Bolshevism.

 Behind Communism

 Frank L. Britton, editor of The American Nationalist published Behind Communism in 1952.
 It disseminated the myth that Communism was a Jewish conspiracy originating in Palestine.

 Europa: The Last Battle

 Europa: The Last Battle is a 2017 neo-Nazi propaganda film which promotes antisemitic conspiracy theories, including claims that communism was a Jewish ideology.

 Red Russian Meat Grinder

 Boris Popper wrote the book "Red Russian Meat Grinder" (fin.
 Venäjän Punainen Lihamylly) about his prison experiences in USSR under the pseudonym Boris Berin-Bey.
 The book was published by the Veronica Society, founded by neo-Nazi Pekka Siitoin.
 The book makes the claim USSR was led by the Jews, and on the book's cover is an illustration of the star of David made of barbed wire.

+The World Hoax

+The World Hoax was a 1938 book by Ernest F. Elmhurst on Communism and how the Jewish people supposedly were engineering for the United States government to be overthrown and a Bolshevik state be installed in its place.

+Communism, as you will now be shown, was hatched by a Jew-and a particularly disgusting one at that-kept alive by Jews, financed by them at the close of the world war, is staffed by them, installed by them in every country wherein it has taken its blood-toll, and at the present moment is being promoted to a lecherous "victory" in our Christian land by certain especially rapacious Sons of Judah, whilst thousands of other Jews brag openly of its "success" and readily concede its Jewish character and purpose from hide to marrow.